opnfv/kvmfornfv/docs/userguide/pcm_utility.userguide.rst

    3.Installing MSR registers

-Memory Bandwidth logs for KVMFORNFV can be found `here`_:
+Memory Bandwidth logs for KVM4NFV can be found `here`_:

 .. code:: bash